suman0013/namhatta_backend/replit.md

 ## Recent Changes

-### October 2025 - Replit Environment Setup ✅
+### October 2025 - GitHub Import to Replit Completed ✅
-- **Environment Configuration**: Successfully imported and configured project for Replit environment
+- **Environment Configuration**: Successfully imported project from GitHub and configured for Replit environment
+- **Dependencies**: All npm packages installed and verified (100+ dependencies)
-- **Workflow Setup**: Configured development workflow to run on port 5000 with webview output
+- **Workflow Setup**: Configured development workflow to run on port 5000 with webview output type
-- **CSP Configuration**: Updated Content Security Policy to allow Leaflet CSS and Replit development banner
+- **Server Configuration**:
+  - Frontend and backend running on single port (5000) as required by Replit
+  - Server configured with `0.0.0.0` host for external access
+  - Vite HMR working with `allowedHosts: true` for Replit proxy
+  - Express server properly configured with CORS and security headers
-- **Database**: Verified PostgreSQL database connection and schema is up to date
+- **Database**: PostgreSQL connection verified with existing Neon database
-- **Deployment**: Configured autoscale deployment with proper build and start commands
+- **Deployment**: Configured autoscale deployment with build and start commands
+- **Git Configuration**: Updated .gitignore to include proper Node.js patterns and exclude sensitive files
-- **Status**: Project is fully operational in Replit environment
+- **Status**: Project fully operational and ready for development in Replit environment

 ### January 2025 - District Supervisor Assignment Implementation COMPLETED ✅
 - **Database Schema**: Added mandatory `districtSupervisorId` field to namhattas table with NOT NULL constraint